Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - ✅ Dedicated settings screen includes biometric enable/disable, PIN change, and data privacy controls
   - ✅ Users can control local-only mode vs cloud sync preferences
   - ✅ Session timeout can be adjusted from 1-60 minutes based on user preference
-  - ✅ **NEW**: Data export functionality for GDPR compliance (JSON and CSV formats)
+  - ✅ Data export functionality for GDPR compliance (JSON and CSV formats)
-  - ✅ **NEW**: Account deletion option with clear data retention policy explanation
+  - ✅ Account deletion option with clear data retention policy explanation
-  - ✅ **NEW**: Privacy dashboard showing what data is collected and how it's used
+  - ✅ Privacy dashboard showing what data is collected and how it's used
-  - ✅ **NEW**: Granular controls for analytics, crash reporting, and performance data sharing
+  - ✅ Granular controls for analytics, crash reporting, and performance data sharing
-  - ✅ **NEW**: Security event log showing recent authentication attempts and device access
+  - ✅ Security event log showing recent authentication attempts and device access

 **User Story**: As a user, I can update my profile information. ✅ COMPLETED